QbD Group

 FDA guidance on cybersecurity

-Fresh from the press: the FDA has released an updated guidance:
+Did you know the FDA has released an updated guidance?

 Cybersecurity in Medical Devices: Quality System Considerations and Content of Premarket Submissions